What if instead of managing CPTSD symptoms indefinitely, you resolved your complex trauma at the root?

 Only you can decide to make resolving your CPTSD a top-three priority.
 If your life is maxed out right now, take a few weeks to begin saying no to optional commitments and clearing space in your calendar.
 The foundation for success in Happily Ever After is space.
 If you don’t have it yet, create it before you invest.

 I’ve built an application process from five years of experience filling containers responsibly.
-Your answers, plus our Validation Call, will help us both determine if this is the right fit.
+Your answers, plus our Fresh Start Session, will help us both determine if this is the right fit.
 My promise is simple: I will never accept you as a student if another provider or approach would serve you better.

 You do.
 This training is about learning to support yourself.
 CPTSD Medicine is built on the philosophy of ending the era of outsourcing your healing.
 I will care for you, but I am not responsible for you.
 If you need someone else to take responsibility for your healing, or you’re not ready to transition from the therapy mindset to the training mindset, we are not a good fit to work together.